 - Follow STANDARD PROCEDURES above. - Increase frequency of hard surface disinfection using an appropriate EPA-registered product with an emerging viral pathogen or coronavirus claim.
-Refer to product label for directions for use. - Consider closing non-essential public gathering areas such as bar, fitness center and pool to limit transmission. - Consider providing alcohol-based hand sanitizers in public areas especially near touchpoints.
+Refer to product label for directions for use. - Consider closing non-essential public gathering areas such as bar, fitness center and pool to limit transmission. - Consider providing alcohol-based hand sanitizers in public areas especially near

-- Provide Personal Protective Equipment (e.g., gloves, gowns, masks) as directed by local and federal public health authorities for employees and infected individuals. - Increase cleaning and disinfection frequency of high touch surfaces in public areas. - Provide hand sanitizer in high traffic areas. - For offices, consider limiting non-essential visitors; restrict entry of symptomatic visitors or those who have been exposed. - Discourage gatherings of people and encourage social distancing - Per CDC, there is no evidence that COVID-19 can be spread to humans through the use of pools and hot tubs. - Follow all guidance as directed by public health authorities.
+- Provide Personal Protective Equipment (e.g., gloves, gowns, masks) as directed by local and federal public health authorities for employees and infected individuals. - Consider increasing pool chemical testing and adjust as needed. - Increase cleaning and disinfection frequency of high touch surfaces in public areas. - Provide hand sanitizer in high traffic areas. - Consider limiting non-essential visitors; restrict entry of symptomatic visitors or those who have been exposed. - Per CDC, there is no evidence that COVID-19 can be spread to humans through the use of pools and hot tubs. - Follow all guidance as directed by public health authorities.

-Door handles, push plates, door frames, hand railings, light switches, elevator buttons, tables and chairs, drinking fountains, coffee and beverage stations, cabinet handles, faucets, vending and ice machines, public information kiosk, telephone and keypad, gym equipment and machines.
+Door handles, push plates, drinking fountains, elevator buttons, gym equipment and machines, thresholds and hand railings, tables and chairs, coffee and beverage stations, vending and ice machines, public information kiosk, trash can, telephone and keypad.